Search

 When it comes to avoiding rote, Olly shares some fantastic advice in this podcast:

 Again, whether you use rote or mnemonics, you might find you acquire materials that simply don’t work.
-It happens, but at least you’ll have learned something about language learning materials that you don’t suit your needs.
+It happens, but at least you’ll have learned something about language learning materials that don’t suit your needs.

 But overall, you can limit this problem in the first place my limiting how many language learning guides you bring into your learning life in the first place.
 And making sure that you always maximize your thoroughness with the ones you do choose.